 We were fortunate to be offered tickets to the Sale Sharks v Montpellier game at the A. J. Bell Stadium on the 8th April.
-The tickets were donated by Ian Blackhurst one of the owners of Sale Sharks.
+The tickets were donated by Ian Blackhurst, one of the owners of Sale Sharks.
 Ian had provided his private box and suite for our use on the night.
 Two of the Sale Sharks team joined us for the game, Mark Cueto and Josh Charnley.
-After posing for numerous "selfies " everybody settled down to watch the match.
+After posing for numerous "selfies" everybody settled down to watch the match.
 Sale lost, but it did not diminish the excitement of the night.

-In the words of one of the beneficiaries who attended, Isaac.
+In the words of one of the beneficiaries who attended, Isaac (whose full report on the night is on the FLMC website: